mimoo/disco-c/README.md

 # EmbeddedDisco

 **EmbeddedDisco** is a modern protocol and a cryptographic library in C. It offers different ways of encrypting communications, as well as different cryptographic primitives for all of an application's needs.
-It targets simplicity and minimalism, with around 1,000 lines-of-code, not a single malloc and a design based solely on the SHA-3 and Curve25519 cryptographic primitives.
+It targets simplicity and minimalism, with around 1,000 lines-of-code, not a single malloc and a design based solely on the well-accepted SHA-3 and Curve25519 cryptographic primitives.

 This repository is light on detail as it is actively under developement.
-To have a more gentle introduction, [check this blogpost](https://www.cryptologie.net/article/432/introducing-disco/) in C. **The state of this library is quite experimental.
+To have a more gentle introduction, [check this blogpost](https://www.cryptologie.net/article/432/introducing-disco/). **The state of this library is quite experimental.
 Please do not use it in production.** [A more mature implementation of Disco exists in Go](http://discocrypto.com/#/).
 More implementations are [listed here](https://github.com/mimoo/disco/issues/4).

-If you need help to play with the library, [contact me](https://www.cryptologie.net/contact) or post an issue :) I'm happy to help.
+In order to make this library more stable I need your help.
+Play with the library, [contact me here](https://www.cryptologie.net/contact), provide feedback, post issues :) I'm happy to help.

 ## Example